Amoxicillin

 Kidney dose adjustment may be needed; always share your full medical history and other medicines.

-Amoxicillin can interact with warfarin (monitoring may be needed), methotrexate, and some other drugs.
+Amoxicillin can interact with Warfarin (monitoring may be needed), Methotrexate, and some other drugs.
 The contraceptive pill’s reliability may be reduced if you vomit severely or have prolonged diarrhoea — your pharmacist can advise.

 Always mention all medicines and supplements when antibiotics are prescribed.